 The chart is defined by the variables α and x.
 It provides two main applications.
 One of the applications is to model the distribution of wealth among individuals in a country.
 The chart shows the extent to which a large portion of wealth in any country is owned by a small percentage of the people living in that country.

-The second application is to model the distribution of city populations, where a large percentage of the population is concentrated in the urban centers and a lower number in the rural areas.
+The second application is to model the distribution of city populations, where a large percentage of the population is concentrated in the urban centers and a lower amount in the rural areas.
 The population in urban centers continues to increase while the rural population continues to decline as younger members of the population migrate to urban centers.

 One of the applications of the Pareto concept is in business management.
 A business may observe that 20% of the effort dedicated to a specific business activity generates 80% of the business results.
-A business can use this ratio to identify the most important segments that it can focus on and increase its efficiency.
+A business can use this ratio to identify the most important segments that it can focus on and thereby increase its efficiency.

 The 80-20 Pareto rule may also apply in evaluating the source of the company revenues.
 For example, when the company observes that 80% of reported annual revenues come from 20% of its current customers, it can focus its attention on increasing the customer satisfaction of influential customers.

 A company can also use the 80-20 rule to evaluate the performance of its employees.
 The company may observe that 80% of its overall output is the direct result of about 20% of its employees.
-Using the ratio, the company can focus on rewarding the 20% most productive employees as a way of motivating them and encouraging the lower cluster of employees to work hard.
+Using the ratio, the company can focus on rewarding the 20% most productive employees as a way of motivating them and encouraging the lower cluster of employees to work harder.
 The productivity ratio could also show the company that 80% of human resource problems are caused by 20% of the company’s employees.

 While the 80-20 Pareto distribution rule applies to many disciplines, it does not necessarily mean that the input and output must be equal to 100%.
 For example, 20% of the company’s customers could contribute 70% of the company’s revenues.
 The ratio brings a total of 90%.
 It shows that the Pareto concept is merely an observation that suggests that the company should focus on certain inputs more than others.

-CFI is the official provider of the Financial Modeling and Valuation Analyst (FMVA)™ certification program, designed to transform anyone into a world-class financial analyst.
+CFI is the official provider of the Financial Modeling and Valuation Analyst (FMVA)® certification program, designed to transform anyone into a world-class financial analyst.

-To keep learning and developing your knowledge of financial analysis, we highly recommend the additional resources below:
+To keep learning and developing your knowledge of financial analysis, we highly recommend the additional CFI resources below: